Skip to content

 Kerise is a neurodivergent entrepreneur, full-time Carer, home-educating mum, and advocate for inclusion and accessibility.

 In essence, through lived experience of Tuberous Sclerosis, Autism, ADHD coupled with hEDS, alongside raising a neurodivergent family, she understands the barriers many people face when trying to find genuinely inclusive support.
-Formerly, her background as a support worker and carer adds professional insight to that lived understanding.

 Daniel Myers